sagnik6969/obsidian/Programming notes/Final sem exam 7th sem/Music/Mcq.md

 **d.  (i) &amp; (iv) both**

  v)  Sitar is evolved from which of the following instruments?
-1      2
+1      2 **a.
+Veena**
-a.
-Veena

 b.
 Guitar
 c.
 Sarod
 d.
 Dundubhi

-vi)
- It is said that Tabla was invented accidentally during a stage performance by an artist.
-Name the instrument from which Tabla was believed to be invented…  1      1
+vi) It is said that Tabla was invented accidentally during a stage performance by an artist.
+Name the instrument from which Tabla was believed to be invented…
 a.
 Bongo
 b.
 Dholak

-c.
-Mridanga
+**c.
+Mridanga**
 d.
 Guitar